avaframe/AvaFrame/docs/testing.rst

 We provide a range of real-word topographies to perform avalanche simulations including different release area scenarios including entrainment areas.
 These can be found in ``data/NameOfAvalanche``.

+..
+Note::  All images give you a bigger version on click.

 Alr
 ^^^